 Let’s face it – it can be confusing to understand what different types of cleaning products actually do.
 Don’t they all just clean your dirty workplace or office areas?
 Between soaps and detergents, sanitizers and disinfectants, keeping it all straight might be tough.
 Today we are going to get into more detail about two tough cleaners you’d want in any thorough cleaning program aimed at decontamination of germs at work – sanitizers and disinfectants.
+Let’s cover the difference between sanitizers and disinfectants.

 What is the Difference between Sanitizers and Disinfectants?